Pat Buchanan: 2000 presidential campaign

-As his running mate, Buchanan chose African American activist and retired teacher from Los Angeles, Ezola B. Foster.
+As his running mate, Buchanan chose Ezola B. Foster, an African American activist and retired teacher from Los Angeles.
 Buchanan was supported in this election run by future Socialist Party USA presidential candidate Brian Moore, who said in 2008 he supported Buchanan in 2000 because "he was for fair trade over free trade.
 He had some progressive positions that I thought would be helpful to the common man."
 On August 19, the New York Right to Life Party, in convention, chose Buchanan as their nominee, with 90% of the districts voting for him.

 In a campaign speech at Bob Jones University in Greenville, South Carolina, Buchanan attempted to rally his conservative base:

 In the 2000 presidential election, Buchanan finished fourth with 449,895 votes, 0.4% of the popular vote.
 (Hagelin garnered 0.1% as the Natural Law Party candidate.)
 In Palm Beach County, Florida, Buchanan received 3,407 votes—which some saw as inconsistent with Palm Beach County's liberal leanings, its large Jewish population and his showing in the rest of the state.
-As a result of the county's now-infamous "butterfly ballot", he is suspected to have gained close to 3000 inadvertent votes.
 Bush spokesman Ari Fleischer stated, "Palm Beach county is a Pat Buchanan stronghold and that's why Pat Buchanan received 3,407 votes there."
 Reform Party officials strongly disagreed, estimating the number of supporters in the county at between 400 and 500.
 Appearing on The Today Show, Buchanan said: "When I took one look at that ballot on Election Night ... it's very easy for me to see how someone could have voted for me in the belief they voted for Al Gore".
+Palm Beach County's butterfly ballot is credited with misdirecting over 2,000 votes from Al Gore to Pat Buchanan, tipping Florida — and the 2000 U.S. presidential election — to George W. Bush.

-Some observers said his campaign was aimed to spread his message beyond his white conservative and populist base, while his views had not changed.
+Some observers said his campaign was aimed at spreading his message beyond his white conservative and populist base, while his views had not changed.